 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-Since September of 2020 to the time of writing I call this little island home.
-And I absolutely love it!
-I moved here by accident, honestly, I just sort of found myself here one day, and now, over a year and a half later, I’m still chilling.
-I now have an apartment and a routine and all that stuff – like, WHAT?!
+Since September 2020, I have called this little island home, and I absolutely love it!
+I moved here by accident, honestly.
+I just sort of found myself here one day, and now, over a year and a half later, I’m still chilling.
+I now have an apartment and a routine and all that stuff—like, WHAT?!
 I even go to a yoga studio r e g u l a r l y.

 Mallorca is much more casual than other European destinations, and the lifestyle reflects that.
 Palma is the largest sailing yacht hub in the med, and while Mallorca’s little cousin Ibiza gets all the attention for her party scene, it would be a mistake to just go there and miss the other islands in the Balearics.

-????
-BEST TIME TO TRAVEL: April – June & September AVOID July & August if you aren’t a fan of big crowds , with massive heat.
-Most of the tourist on the Island are German, English, and Swedish, and tend to visit during these months, making the island very busy and prices skyrocket.
+April – June & September AVOID July & August if you aren’t a fan of big crowds with massive heat.
+Most of the tourists on the Island are German, English, and Swedish, and tend to visit during these months, making the island very busy and prices skyrocket.

-????
-CURRENCY: Spain uses the Euro.
-I have a Revolut Bank account to easily transfer currencies & see current exchange rates- its like an amazing version of Paypal & Venmo all at once!
+Spain uses the Euro.
+I have a Revolut Bank account to easily transfer currencies and see current exchange rates- it’s like an amazing version of Paypal and Venmo all at once!
 Sign up here!

-????
-WEATHER: August is the hottest months, averaging about 75F/24C (according to the internet…I don’t believe it).
+August is the hottest month, averaging about 75F/24C (according to the internet…I don’t believe it).
 January and February are the coldest, usually hovering around 50F/10C.
-October & November is rainy season.
+October and November are the rainy seasons.

-????
-AVERAGE COST OF ACCOMODATION: The average nigthtly cost for a hostel will start around €35 a night.
+The average nightly cost for a hostel will start around €35 a night.

 VISIT LOCAL WINERIES & OLIVE FARMS